saremeskandary/blocksenseTasks/README.md

 anvil-a-1     | (9) 0x2a871d0798f97d79848a013d4936a73bf4cc922c825d33c1cf7073dff6d409c6
 ```

-Also, inspect the logs and look for the address at which `scdeploy` deploys FeedRegistry (ADDRESS_OF_FEED_REGISTRY).
+Also, inspect the logs and look for the address at which `scdeploy` deploys FeedRegistry (ADDRESS_OF_UPGRADEABLE_PROXY).
 The text looks something like this:

 ```
-scdeploy-a-1  | Predicted address for 'FeedRegistry':  0x315980541F03c5d2a32813F66AdF07b13D09dd40 # ADDRESS_OF_FEED_REGISTRY
+scdeploy-a-1  | Predicted address for 'UpgradeableProxy':  0xc04b335A75C5Fa14246152178f6834E3eBc2DC7C # ADDRESS_OF_UPGRADEABLE_PROXY
 ```

 Now, take these two numbers and plug them in the correct places for the `forge create` command:

 ```
-forge create --rpc-url http://0.0.0.0:8545 --private-key <PRIVATE_KEY_FROM_ANVIL> src/RegistryConsumer.sol:RegistryConsumer --constructor-args <ADDRESS_OF_FEED_REGISTRY>
+forge create --rpc-url http://0.0.0.0:8545 --private-key <PRIVATE_KEY_FROM_ANVIL> src/UpgradeableProxyConsumer.sol:UpgradeableProxyConsumer --constructor-args <ADDRESS_OF_UPGRADEABLE_PROXY>
 ```

 Your smart contract should now be registered!
 You are given the address where it lives: